kiranraoboinapally/digantaraproject/README.md

 ## Overview

-This project demonstrates how to detect maneuvers in orbital data using a Random Forest Classifier.
-The methodology involves data preprocessing, feature extraction, model training, maneuver detection, and visualization of results.
-The goal is to identify significant changes in the data that may indicate maneuvers.
+This project utilizes machine learning to detect maneuvers in orbital data with a Random Forest Classifier.
+The workflow includes data preprocessing, feature extraction, model training, maneuver detection, and result visualization.
+The aim is to identify significant changes in orbital data that may signify maneuvers.

 ## Why Machine Learning?

-### Advantages of Machine Learning (ML)
+### Advantages

-- **Adaptability:** ML models can capture complex patterns in the data that simple heuristic rules might miss.
+- **Adaptability:** Captures complex patterns beyond simple rules.
-- **Robustness:** Random Forest Classifier combines multiple decision trees to enhance model performance and reduce overfitting.
+- **Robustness:** Uses ensemble methods (Random Forest) to minimize overfitting.
-- **Feature Interaction:** ML models can automatically learn and evaluate the importance of different features and their interactions.
+- **Feature Interaction:** Automatically assesses feature importance and interactions.
-- **Quantitative Evaluation:** ML provides performance metrics such as precision, recall, and F1-score, which offer a systematic way to assess model effectiveness.
+- **Quantitative Metrics:** Provides performance metrics like precision, recall, and F1-score.
-- **Scalability:** ML models can be retrained with new data, making them more adaptable to changes in data patterns.
+- **Scalability:** Models can be updated with new data to adapt to evolving patterns.

 ### Heuristic Approach

-For demonstration purposes, synthetic labels are created using a simple heuristic (`SMA_diff_diff > 0.1`).
-While useful for illustration, real-world applications should use actual labeled data to train and evaluate models.
+The demonstration uses synthetic labels (`SMA_diff_diff > 0.1`).
+For practical applications, real labeled data should be used.

 ## Methodology

 1. **Data Preprocessing:**
-   - Load data from a CSV file.
+   - Load data from CSV.
-   - Convert the `Datetime` column to a datetime format.
+   - Convert `Datetime` to datetime format; extract `Date` and `Month`.
-   - Create separate `Date` and `Month` columns for analysis.
    - Drop the original `Datetime` column.

 2. **Feature Extraction:**
-   - Calculate additional features such as `SMA_diff` (difference of SMA) and `SMA_diff_diff` (second difference of SMA).
+   - Compute additional features: `SMA_diff` and `SMA_diff_diff`.
-   - Initialize a placeholder for labels.
+   - Initialize placeholders for labels.

 3. **Model Training:**
    - Generate synthetic labels for training.
-   - Train a Random Forest Classifier with the features and synthetic labels.
+   - Train a Random Forest Classifier and evaluate it.
-   - Evaluate model performance using a classification report.
+   - Predict maneuvers across the dataset.

 4. **Maneuver Detection:**
-   - Apply the trained model to predict maneuvers across the dataset.
-   - Extract dates with detected maneuvers and ensure only one maneuver per month is listed.
+   - Extract and list dates with detected maneuvers (one per month).

 5. **Results Visualization:**
-   - Plot SMA values over time.
+   - Plot SMA values and detected maneuvers.
-   - Highlight detected maneuvers on the plot.
+   - Save results as PNG files.

 ## Usage